 I love that I have a flexible schedule and can volunteer at my kids’ schools.
 But seriously?
 The PTA is not my life.
 When my kids are in school, that’s time for work, and for me.
 So I’ll show up when I can, but nope, the PTA is not my full-time job.

 4. Holding on to dysfunctional friendships

-Since the political election season began, I have “unfriended,” blocked, and unfollowed more people than I expected to on Facebook.
+Since the 2016 election season, I have “unfriended,” blocked, and unfollowed more people than I expected to on Facebook.
 And if I haven’t called or texted you in a while?
 Maybe the time of our friendship is over.
 It’s OK.
 Let’s just agree that we get to choose who we want to be surrounded with, and that’s totally rad.